V4Fire/Client/docs/ds/README.md

 ### colors

-In the `colors` section, you can set the colors used in the project.
+Within the color section, you are able to establish the color palette for your project.

-For example:
+Here’s an example:

 ```js
 // ds.js